Over a Dozen Nifty Ways to Reuse Empty Gift Cards

 Organize Yarn and Thread with Used Gift Cards

-If you enjoy cross stitch or other needle crafts, you can punch holes in used gift cards to make mini thread organizers.
+If you enjoy cross stitch or other needle crafts, you can punch holes in empty gift cards and use them as mini thread organizers.

 Turn Your Old Gift Cards Into Jewelry

 Cut the plastic into pretty shapes and paint, decoupage, or decorate it with stickers.
 You can then string the pieces together to make funky jewelry and belts.
 Here's a tutorial for turning gift cards into earrings or take a look at this beautiful gift card bracelet for inspiration.

 If you have gift cards with pretty colors or patterns, cut them into shapes, punch a hole in them, thread a ring through the hole, and you have a pretty and inexpensive keychain.

 Another idea is to use any old gift card as a backing for a favorite picture or graphic.
 Use Modge Podge the protect the image, punch a hole, thread a ring, and voila.
 Your own custom keychain.